 HOSPITAL STAY AND REHABILITATION

-Your hospital stay will generally be from 3-5 days, and you will be discharged when you are comfortable and the physiotherapists are happy that you can get around safely at home.
+Your hospital stay will generally be around 1-3 nights, and you will be discharged when you are comfortable and the physiotherapists are happy that you can get around safely at home.

 The potential risks and complications of total hip replacement include infection, DVT/PE, nerve or blood vessel damage, dislocation, leg length discrepancy, fracture, loosening, wear and revision surgery.